roopeshsn/expose-k8s-operator/README.md

 ```

 ## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project
+Thanks for taking the time to contribute to `expose-k8s-operator`!
+You can work on existing issues or propose to work on a new feature.

 **NOTE:** Run `make --help` for more information on all potential `make` targets